 Many people have questions about EQ Bank because it’s a fairly new face on the Canadian online banking scene.
 However, they have a longer history than you might think!
 They also offer some of the best savings accounts available to Canadians.

-EQ Bank is currently offering a 2.45%* everyday interest rate on their EQ Bank Savings Plus Account.
+EQ Bank is currently offering a 1.70%* everyday interest rate on their Savings Plus Account.
 This is one of the highest interest rates currently available from a Canadian bank.
 Best of all?
 It’s NOT too good to be true.
 EQ Bank is the real deal and a great place to stash some savings.

 While these rates are subject to change, they’re not promotional rates.
-I’ve had my account with EQ Bank for more than a year and I’ve been getting that awesome interest rate for the entire time.
+I’ve had my account with EQ Bank for a few years and I’ve been getting that awesome interest rate for the entire time.
 Since Bank of Canada recently raised interest rates, it’s possible they might get even better!

 Is EQ Bank legit?